 How to Terminate a Toxic Client Relationship: A Guide for Architects and Interior Designers

+As an architect or interior designer, your reputation, mental health, and business success are closely tied to the relationships you maintain with your clients.
 While most client relationships can be rewarding, sometimes you encounter a toxic client who drains your energy, disrespects your boundaries, and undermines your work.
 Knowing when and how to terminate a toxic client relationship is crucial to protecting your business and well-being.

-In this blog, we’ll explore the steps you should take before, during, and after terminating a client relationship.
+In this guide, we’ll explore the steps you should take before, during, and after terminating a client relationship.
 We’ll also provide three email templates to help you communicate professionally and legally.
 Finally, we’ll touch on key legal considerations, including contracts, copyright, and other important aspects.

 Recognise the Signs of a Toxic Client Relationship